TengMCing/PhD/Thesis/03-chap3.html.md

 ### Boston housing

 The Boston housing dataset, originally published by @harrison1978hedonic, offers insights into housing in the Boston, Massachusetts area.
-For illustration purposes, we will utilize a reduced version from Kaggle, comprising 489 rows and 4 columns: average number of rooms per dwelling (RM), percentage of lower status of the population (LSTAT), pupil-teacher ratio by town (PTRATIO), and Median value of owner-occupied homes in $1000's (MEDV).
+For illustration purposes, we utilize a reduced version from Kaggle, comprising 489 rows and 4 columns: average number of rooms per dwelling (RM), percentage of lower status of the population (LSTAT), pupil-teacher ratio by town (PTRATIO), and median value of owner-occupied homes in $1000's (MEDV).
 In our analysis, MEDV will serve as the response variable, while the other columns will function as predictors in a linear regression model.
 Our primary focus is to detect non-linearity, because the relationships between RM and MEDV or LSTAT and MEDV are non-linear.

 @fig-boston-check displays the residual plot and the assessment conducted by the computer vision model.
 A clear non-linearity pattern resembling a "U" shape is shown in the plot A. Furthermore, the RESET test yields a very small $p$-value.
 The estimated distance $\hat{D}$ significantly exceeds $Q_{null}(0.95)$, leading to rejection of $H_0$.
 The bootstrapped distribution also suggests that almost all the bootstrapped fitted models will be rejected, indicating that the fitted model is unlikely to be correctly specified.
 The attention map in plot B suggests the center of the image has higher leverage than other areas, and it is the turning point of the "U" shape.
-The principal component analysis provided in plot D shows two distinct clusters of data points, further underlines the visual differences between bootstrapped plots and null plots.
+The CPA provided in plot D shows two distinct clusters of data points, further underling the visual differences between bootstrapped plots and null plots.
 This coincides the findings from @fig-boston-lineup, where the true plot exhibiting a "U" shape is visually distinctive from null plots.
 If a visual test is conducted by human, $H_0$ will also be rejected.